kristiperreault/Cyberphysical-VR-Robotics/README.md

 - Did a bit more reading throught the links and tools below
 - Started making decisions on platforms, sent initial thoughts to professor via email

+May 30, 2020
+- Ordered GoPiGo3 base kit ($99)
+- Ordered RaspPi 4 4GB with cords and 32GB microSD card ($99)
+- Researched Geth, Light vs Full nodes, and Geth on Docker containers (see resources)

 ## Questions
 - Do I definitely want to use an Ethereum wallet on a RaspPi or something similar?
 Or should I be looking at hardware ethereum wallets such as Ledger Nano S?
 - How much do I want to spend?